-Key findings

 We analyzed the CCTA data of 543 unselected consecutive patients with suspected CAD.
 The median effective radiation dose was 0.88 mSv (IQR, 0.6–1.4 mSv) with diagnostic image quality in 99% of patients, verifying that sub-millisievert radiation doses are possible in unselected, real-world patients undergoing CCTA.

-A number of integrated strategies were used to achieve this consistently low dose, including; prospective ECG-gated acquisition, lowest possible tube current and voltage, iterative reconstruction (AIDR3D image reconstruction algorithm) and meticulous attention to patient preparation, both pre scan (heart rate control) and during the scan (reduction in volume of coverage to minimal size possible whilst allowing complete acquisition in a single volume.
+A number of integrated strategies were used to achieve this consistently low dose, including; prospective ECG-gated acquisition, lowest possible tube current and voltage, IR (AIDR3D image reconstruction algorithm) and meticulous attention to patient preparation, both pre scan (heart rate control) and during the scan (reduction in volume of coverage to minimal size possible whilst allowing complete acquisition in a single volume.

 Prospective ECG-gated tube current modulation is reported to be one of the most effective methods at reducing the radiation dose.
 Unlike traditional retrospective-gating, where data are acquired over the whole heart phase, in prospective gating the X-ray tube is switched on only at predefined time-points of the cardiac cycle.
 In their systematic review, Menke et al[9] confirmed a pooled effective dose of 3.5 mSv with prospective gating, a factor of 3.5 lower than the pooled effective dose of 12.3 mSv with retrospective gating.